Oil rises as Libyan oilfields shut down

 The closure, which follows a blockade of major eastern oil ports, risked taking almost all the country’s oil output offline

-However, the earlier rise in oil prices eased after some analysts and traders said supply disruptions in Libya could be offset by other producers, limiting the impact on global markets.
+However, the earlier rise in oil prices eased after some analysts and traders said supply disruptions in Libya will be short-lived and could be offset by other producers, limiting the impact on global markets.

 “The oil market remains well supplied with ample stocks and a healthy spare capacity cushion.
 In other words, the bullish price impact may prove to be fleeting,” said Stephen Brennock of oil broker PVM.